cagataykiziltan/ProductApi-CQRS-MediatR/README.md

 **SearchProductsByTitle** : Searchs product with the product title. <br/>
 **SearchProductsByCategoryName**: Searchs product with the category name. <br/>

-and all products must be have a category.
+and all products must have a category.

 # PROJECT ARCHITECTURE